-Refer to the Job Aid Reference Guide titled Grantee Acceptance at https://justicegrants.usdoj.gov/sites/g/files/xyckuh296/files/media/document/jarg-grantee-accept.pdf, which will walk you through the necessary steps to follow in accepting an Award Package.
+Refer to the Job Aid Reference Guide titled Grantee Acceptance, which will walk you through the necessary steps to follow in accepting an award package.
 The reference materials will support an Authorized Representative in learning how to accept or decline an award.

-Who should sign the award package for our agency?
+Who should sign the award package for our organization?

-The authorized representatives are the law enforcement and government executives who have ultimate and final responsibility for all programmatic and financial decisions regarding this award as representatives of the legal recipient.
-COPS Office awards require that both the top law enforcement executive (e.g., chief of police, sheriff, or equivalent) and the top government executive (e.g., mayor, board chairman, or equivalent) sign the award package.
-For non-law enforcement agencies (institutions of higher education, private organizations, etc.), the authorized officials are the programmatic and financial officials who have the ultimate signatory authority to sign contracts on behalf of your organization.
+The authorized representatives are the authorized officials who have ultimate and final responsibility for all programmatic and financial decisions regarding this award as representatives of the legal recipient and those who have the ultimate signatory authority to sign contracts on behalf of your organization.
 Typically, these are the same executives who signed the forms in your COPS Office application.